msherman64/ringworld_renders/Readme.md

 ### 7.1 Absolute Epoch Accumulation
 * **Problem to Solve:** Maintaining synchronized motion of shadow squares and ring rotation over long durations without floating-point drift.
-* **Importance:** At $46.9$ miles/s, a $0.0001$ deviation in time accumulation results in 0.0047 miles (25 feet) of positional error.
+* **Importance:** At the determined retrograde velocity, a $0.0001$ deviation in time accumulation results in significant positional error.
 Over extended simulation runs, incremental time updates (`position += velocity * delta_t`) accumulate rounding errors that cause the shadow squares to drift out of sync with the ring's rotation.
 * **Selected Approach: Absolute Epoch Accumulation.**
     * **Description:** All positions are calculated as a function of $T_{total}$ (double precision seconds since start). $T=0$ defines a "High Noon" alignment at the observer's longitude.
 At any moment, the angular position of shadow square $i$ is computed as:
       $$